FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 2. Select the desired version in the dropdown(s).

-3. Click on the Download button of the wanted build.
+3. Download the build you want.

 4. Rename the downloaded file to `server.jar`.